Vision Style Differences

 Females on the other hand tend to have a short-range, wide, peripheral-vision style.
+No binoculars.
 Typically they find it easier to locate specific items in cupboards, drawers, and refrigerators as their vision takes in more of the immediate environment.
+Their flip side is that when driving on a busy freeway, by the time they can read the exit sign there may be insufficient time for them to move over four lanes and leave the freeway safely.
+In such cases they're more likely to go to the next exit and then return.
+A CHP joked once, rather tongue in cheek, that "women spend a lot more time on the freeway.)

 Summary of Selected Vision Differences

-• Have more of the smaller, thinner P ganglion cells which process color and texture
+• Have more of the smaller, thinner P ganglion cells that are designed to process color and texture.

-• Tend to prefer colors such as red, orange, green, and beige as P cells are prewired to be most sensitive to them.
+• Tend to be more sensitive to colors such as red, orange, green, and beige as P cells are prewired to be more sensitive to them.

-• Drawing a map or deconstructing passage of text analytically can be an effective exercise
+• Drawing a map or deconstructing a passage of text analytically can be an effective exercise.

-NOTE: This information refers to a style of vision and not to actual visual acuity (e.g., 20/20 vision).
+NOTE: This information refers to a style of vision rather than to actual visual acuity (e.g., 20/20 vision).